MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ReferralRequestBasedOn.md

 ---
-title: ReferralRequestBasedOn - Common Data Model | Microsoft Docs
+title: ReferralRequestBasedOn in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Indicates any plans, proposals or orders that this request is intended to satisfy - in whole or in part.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Referral Request Based On
+# Referral Request Based On in electronicMedicalRecords

 Indicates any plans, proposals or orders that this request is intended to satisfy - in whole or in part.